 To set up this activity, I cut small pieces of parchment paper into squares and labeled each one with a child’s name.
 I divided the dough into equal amounts.

 The children flattened their fossil salt dough on a tray (to contain the mess) and chose dinosaur bones to press into the dough and create a fossil.
+You can also use plastic dinosaur toys to make dinosaur footprints.
+This is a great summer time activity that appeals to kids of all ages.

-When done, we put their dough on their labeled parchment paper in order to keep track of whose were whose.
+When done, we put their dough on labeled parchment paper in order to keep track of whose were whose.
 I always think I’ll remember but then don’t necessarily!

 I sent everyone’s fossils home in a plastic bag.